hardcodes/lmtyas/README.md

 - the link is decrypted using the RSA private key of the web service.
 - The stored data is read from the file whose Id was in the decrypted link data.
 - The AES key and IV inside the file is decrypted using the RSA private key of the web service.
-- The data itself is decrypted using the AES key and IV.
+  - The data fields except the secret are decrypted using the AES key and IV.
 - The authenticated user is compared with the user stored in the file as receiver
     - if the user does not match,
         - an error will be shown and